Sixteen more years? Russian parliament backs move to keep Putin in power

 Constitutional changes allowing Vladimir Putin to run for president again in 2024 sailed through both houses of Russia's parliament on Wednesday, raising the prospect he could clock up over three decades in the Kremlin.

-The 450-seat State Duma, the lower house of parliament, on Wednesday backed the term reset for Putin, along with other amendments to the constitution, by 383 votes, in third and final reading.
-Nobody voted against; 43 lawmakers abstained.
-Hours later, the 170-seat Federation Council, the upper house of parliament, gave its approval by 160 votes to one with just three abstentions.
+The 450-seat State Duma, the lower house of parliament, on Wednesday backed the term reset for Putin, along with other amendments to the constitution, by 383 votes, in a final reading.
+Nobody voted against.
+Hours later, the 170-seat Federation Council, the upper house of parliament, gave its approval by 160 votes to one.

+"Vladimir Vladimirovich must have the right to run in new competitive nationwide elections," said Valentina Matviyenko, the speaker of the upper house, calling the amendment timely.
+"Whether he exercises this right in 2024 or not is of course up to him, but he must have the right...
+We must recognise what was done by Vladimir Vladimirovoch Putin for the country's development in the last 20 years.
+He has raised the country from its knees."

 Such a scenario would see him wield power longer than Soviet leader Josef Stalin, but still leave him well short of Tsar Peter the Great, who reigned for 43 years.
 PRESIDENT FOR LIFE?